Final Research Plan

 |Countries||Studies conducted in countries categorized as “very high” on the Human Development Index (as defined by the United Nations Development Programme)|

 |Years||2014 to present||Publications prior to 2014|

-Internet Citation: Draft Research Plan: Asymptomatic Carotid Artery Stenosis: Screening.
+Internet Citation: Final Research Plan: Asymptomatic Carotid Artery Stenosis: Screening.
 U.S. Preventive Services Task Force.
-August 2019.
+November 2019.